Q.1 [6/99] What if my

 during air raids by the carriers in the Coral Sea.

-In the case of amphibious units which can have an effect on a second
+In the case of amphibious units which can have an effect on the units in a second

 area, the combat of any area designated as later in the order may, in